myltik/azure-docs.ru-ru/articles/vs-azure-tools-connected-services-storage.md

 <properties
-   pageTitle="Добавление хранилища Azure с использованием подключенных служб в Visual Studio | Microsoft Azure" description="Добавление хранилища Azure в приложение с помощью диалогового окна ";Добавление подключенных служб"; в Visual Studio" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Add Azure Storage by using Connected Services in Visual Studio | Microsoft Azure" description="Add Azure Storage to your app by using the Visual Studio Add Connected Services dialog box" services="visual-studio-online" documentationCenter="na" authors="TomArcher"